 - Pan fry the quesadillas: Wipe out the frying pan that you cooked the kale mixture in.
 Heat 1 teaspoon of olive oil in the pan over medium-low heat.
 Gently swirl the oil around the pan to coat.
 Place two quesadillas in the pan and cook for about 2 minutes on each side or until they're golden brown and crispy on the outside and the cheese is melted inside (watch carefully so they don't burn).
 Once done, remove them from the pan and place onto a cutting board.
 Repeat to cook the remaining two quesadillas (adding the remaining 1 teaspoon of olive oil first).

-- Once all the quesadillas are cooked, cut each in half, serve and enjoy!
+- Once all the quesadillas are cooked, cut each in half so you have 8 pieces.
+Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.